sonalichan/team-g/Plan.md

        * After user creates an event: calendar must refresh to show new events, and display already created events
        * Events must not disappear unless a user cancels event, or starts new calendar week
    * Extra tests:
+   Extra tests:
+   * Trying to create events exceeding calendar week’s max capacity of events
+   * Trying to create an event that conflicts with another event’s time, on the same day
+   * Deleting an event that takes place on the same day as a newly added event
+   * Performing and confirming any action that would require the calendar page to update itself and refresh existing events

 - **RQ - C - 6:** If, during event creation, the user doesn’t fill out all required fields when making an event, the user will be prevented from creating the event
    * This requirement is an interaction design requirement
    * This requirement can be tested after RQ-US-2 has tested